phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

-This argument can contain parameters (accessible as array) which you can influence from within your method; please note that any object is passed by reference and any change you make will also happen in the further handling by DocBlox.
+This argument can contain parameters (accessible as array) which you can influence from within your method; please note that any object is passed by reference and any change you make will also happen in the further handling by phpDocumentor.

-This way you can filter or influence the process without having to change anything in DocBlox' core.
+This way you can filter or influence the process without having to change anything in phpDocumentor' core.
 Which arguments are supported per event type can be found in their respective chapter below.

 Annotations
 ###########

-Methods in `Listeners`_ can have a special annotation `@docblox-event` in their DocBlock.
+Methods in `Listeners`_ can have a special annotation `@phpdoc-event` in their DocBlock.
 In this annotation is mentioned which event triggers the given method.

 Example: